mblevins/trip-data/README.md

 There are two people, Lola and Mike.
 Mike has a removable disk on his machine,because he's low on disk space, and that's also used to move files bwteen machines.

+It requires [osxphotos](https://github.com/RhetTbull/osxphotos) to be installed on both machines.

 Assume a directory stucture like this:

 - $Work_Dir (on a removable disk)